Written by Naren Shankar, Spike Steingasser, William N. Stape, and Rene Echevarria

 Dorn is good as Worf.
 He does the best he can with the material, it’s just a shame that in another episode where he’s given the opportunity to be more than comic relief or intimidate people, he gets a less-than-stellar script.
 The story had potential in the concept of transplanting people without their knowing it, it was just poorly executed.

 The problems with Homeward outweigh what’s good and with too many episodes this last season involving the crew’s family, it feels tired very quickly.
-On the most enthusiastic of fans will really appreciate and enjoy Homeward.
+Only the most enthusiastic of fans will really appreciate and enjoy Homeward.
 For people who haven’t seen the series, you can probably just wait for something better to come along.

 Previous episode in the series (link): Star Trek: The Next Generation – The Pegasus

 Next episode in the series (link): Star Trek: The Next Generation – Sub Rosa

 Nice review, Patti, and nice points about Worf’s family, and the script.
 This reminds me of Dr. King urging Nichelle Nichols to stay on the original Star Trek, in spite of her poor initial role.

 It’s about representation sometimes, even if it’s not everything we want it to be.

 Very good point, Patti.